Kfar Aza massacre: Battle and massacre

 After entering the kibbutz, which was 3 km from Gaza, the militants proceeded to massacre residents.
 The Islamist militants began by targeting the west side of the community—an area in the kibbutz close to Gaza—where families with young children lived.
 They captured the entire kibbutz within the first hour of the attack.
 Hamas militants broadened the attack to all four directions.
-Militants burned houses and killed civilian residents.
-Corpses of those who had lived in the area were found with their hands tied.
+Militants burned houses and killed civilian residents.The corpses of those who had lived in the area were found with their hands tied.

 A survivor, Avidor Schwartzman, described how he hid with his wife and one-year-old daughter in their safe room for over 20 hours until their rescue by Israeli soldiers.

 "There were bodies everywhere.
 Dead bodies everywhere," the 38-year-old said.
 "We saw our little piece of paradise, our little piece of heaven, was totally burnt – burnt and with blood everywhere".

 In addition, the militants took 19 hostages from the kibbutz.
 The Associated Press visually confirmed four hostages who were abducted on 7 October.
 The militants took women, children and senior citizens among the hostages back to Gaza.
 The kidnappings, which took place between 10:30 a.m. and noon, mostly occurred in the kibbutz's "young generation" neighborhood, which was meant for young families.
 The IDF only managed to enter it at 12:50 p.m. after the abductions had concluded.

 The kibbutz's security team of 14 personnel, which included Sha'ar Hanegev Regional Council head Ofir Libstein, retrieved weapons from the armory in an attempt to defend the community.
 The team battled the invading militants but had ceased functioning as a unit by 8:10 a.m. after seven of its members, including Libstein, were killed and one was wounded.
 The head of the security team, Tal Eilon was killed after managing to kill three militants together with his father.
 IDF Brigadier General Yisrael Shomer, a resident of the kibbutz, set out to defend the kibbutz after updating other generals, including Chief of Staff Herzi Halevi, on what was happening, initially using a knife before taking a gun from a wounded member of the security team and maneuvering around the kibbutz while firing at militants he encountered.
 His brother-in-law, kibbutz resident Yuval Salomon, also managed to stab a militant before being killed.

 A group of 18 soldiers from the Golani Brigade's 13th Battalion entered the kibbutz at 8:33 a.m. in a Namer armored personnel carrier.
 By then, 37 residents of the kibbutz had been killed.
 They began to search homes in the southern neighborhoods of the kibbutz and engaged in several exchanges of fire with militants.
 At 8:40 a.m. a group of five soldiers entered the kibbutz, followed by another group of soldiers and police officers at 9:44 a.m.
 At 9:50 a.m. additional militants entered the kibbutz by breaching the security fence near the "young generation" neighborhood.